TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Design

 \subsection{Overview}

-\figref{fig:architecture} shows the architecture of \sysname, a rollup based on TEE. \sysname considers four roles: the \sysname Smart Contract (TSC) responsible for record-keeping on the main chain, the Manager Smart Contract (MSC) for managing sequencers, the TEE-equipped sequencer committee processing off-chain transactions, and the data availability provider (DAP) storing metadata for \sysname, as shown in~\figref{fig:protocol}. \begin{packeditemize} \item \textbf{\sysname smart contract (TSC).} TSC records the \sysname state proof in the form of a state (rather than complete metadata) to reduce on-chain storage cost.
+\figref{fig:architecture} shows the architecture of \sysname, a rollup based on TEE. \sysname considers four roles: the \sysname Smart Contract (TSC) responsible for record-keeping on the main chain, the Manager Smart Contract (MSC) for managing sequencers, the TEE-equipped sequencer committee processing off-chain transactions, and the data availability provider (DAP) storing metadata for \sysname. \begin{packeditemize} \item \textbf{\sysname smart contract (TSC).} TSC records the \sysname state proof in the form of a state (rather than complete metadata) to reduce on-chain storage cost.

-\item \textbf{Manager smart contract (MSC).} MSC manages registered TEEs of sequencers, especially assigning an ID for them and recording the private key $m_{pk}$ inside TEE.
+\item \textbf{Manager smart contract (MSC).} MSC manages registered TEEs of sequencers, especially assigning an ID for them and recording the private key $m_{pk}$ inside the TEE.

 \item \textbf{Sequencer.} Sequencer primarily collects and executes transactions from clients, submits the state to TSC, and sends metadata to DAP.

 \item \textbf{Data availability provider (DAP).} DAP accepts and stores the metadata sent by sequencers to ensure access to system metadata at any time.
 The metadata includes the state of the system (\ie, account balances), the update history, and transaction data. \end{packeditemize}